globus/globus-sdk-python/docs/experimental/examples/endpoints_and_collections/create_guest_collection/index.rst

     The scripts reference a globus hosted "tutorial" mapped collection.
 This is just to provide as simple of a functioning example out of the box as possible.

-    For actual application, replace the ids with the actual relevant collection and storage gateway IDs.
+    For actual application, replace the IDs with the relevant collection and storage gateway IDs.